cogitatio: (116)

 — Arknights, Sideroca's File

-the doctor is allergic to most things.
-FIND OUT WHERE IT ALL WENT WRONG
+the doctor has allergic reactions to most things.
+IT LEAVES ME UNTHINKING

 Doctor, I asked Dr. Warfarin for some info about your body... and modified my brush texture based around that.
 I promise you it won't trigger any allergies this time!